mautic/user-documentation/docs/themes/manage_themes.rst

 3. Click **Themes**.

-4. On the Themes page, in the top-right corner, click **Choose file**.
+4. On the Themes section, in the top-right corner, click **Choose file**.

 5. Browse and select the Theme.